Vidacelinda/Twiter-clone/README.md

 ## User Stories

-The following **required** functionality is completed:
+The following functionality is completed:

 - [x] User can compose a tweet.
 - [x] User can favorite a tweet.
 - [x] User can retweet a tweet.

-The following **bonus** features are future implemented:

-- [ ] When composing a tweet, user sees a countdown for the number of characters remaining for the tweet (out of 280)
-- [ ] User can view their profile in a profile tab.
-- [ ] User sees embedded images in tweet if available.

 ## Video Walkthrough